ChristianW7/troyonix-protocol/README.md

 If we split the Troyonix vision cleanly:

 - **Troyonix Protocol** = the plumbing layer → smart contracts, token standards, compliance, APIs.
   *This is your “settlement + issuance” engine.
-Think of it like the rails Visa/Mastercard run on.*

 - **Troyonix AI Platform** = the intelligence + experience layer → agents, dashboards, portfolio optimization, risk models, compliance AI.
   *This is the “Visa network + fraud detection + customer portal” on top.*